On this page:

 Our traffic team have undertaken modelling of the proposed roundabout to understand its performance.
 The modelling is a way to predict how the roundabout will function after it is built.
 The model findings showed the vehicle delays and queues, on all legs of the roundabout, would be acceptable.
 The approaches to the roundabout will be designed so drivers have to slow down, which in turn creates gaps in the flow of traffic, allowing other vehicles opportunities to enter the roundabout from adjacent approaches.
 Unlike the current intersection, there is no incentive for traffic coming from Kumeu to slow down or create safe gaps for those turning from the side road.

 We’ve split the project into two stages.
 Stage one runs from Huapai to Waimauku and stage two is between the Brigham Creek roundabout to Kumeu.

-We’ve prioritised the section between Huapai and Waimauku where half of the crashes were head-on.
-Work will start on this section while we confirm aspects of the design for stage two.
+We’ve started on the section between Huapai and Waimauku (stage one) where there are slightly less complexities and where half of the crashes were head-on.

 It’s important we make the improvements that are right for the road, and that work for the people who use it and live along it, while still keeping traffic moving and minimising delays.
 This is a complicated stretch of road with increasing numbers of vehicles and other large-scale projects.